-Capital acquisition has long been cited as a problem for co-operatives (Helmberger, 1966).
-The difficulties co-operatives face in raising funds is receiving increasing attention as co-operatives diversify their operations to include further processing activities (Harris, 1995; cf. Harris, Stefanson and Fulton, 1996; Cook and Iliopoulos, 2000).
-International agencies (like FAO, COPAC, ILO, the World Bank) have also observed that capital formation is at times a major challenge for co-operatives, which often appear to be undercapitalized (cf. Von Pischke, 1993).
+appear to be undercapitalized (cf. Von Pischke, 1993).
 According to Cook (1995), this problem of being undercapitalized is due to the co-operative property rights structure.
-Facing capital constraints, a new institutional arrangement has been designed and introduced in the US co-operatives, and this new generation co-operatives have been hereof studied extensively (Cook, 1995; Harris, Stefanson and Fulton, 1996; Van Dijk, 1997).
+Facing capital constraints, a new institutional arrangement has been designed and introduced in the US co-operatives, and this new generation co-operatives have been hereof studied extensively (Cook, 1995; Harris et al., 1996; Van Dijk, 1997).
 In order to mobilize more capital sources, co-operative holding systems have been also developed in many European co-operatives (Van Dijk, 1997; Harte, 1997).
-Some scholars also compare these institutional innovations in US and European co-operatives aiming to overcome the capital constraints faced by traditional co-operatives (Lang, Castanias and Cook, 2001; Iliopoulos, 2002).
+Some scholars also compare these institutional innovations in US and European co-operatives (Lang et al., 2001; Iliopoulos, 2002).
 It is claimed that organizational restructuring is necessary to create a clearly defined property rights structure thus complementing innovative financial instruments such as investment shares and delivery and earnings rights, because "financial instruments alone may not suffice" (Iliopoulos, 2002).
-Also the membership policies should be rethought in favor of long-term financing methods European cooperatives adopt.
+Also the membership policies should be rethought in favor of long-term financing methods European co-operatives adopt.

-Generally speaking, co-operative capital comes in two forms: equity and debt.
+Generally speaking, co-operative capital comes in two forms; equity and debt.
 Equity capital is the internal sources provided by the members who invest in the co-operative to get needed services.
 It is also referred to as ownership capital, member's share, patient capital, member funds, net worth or risk capital.
 Equity capital includes initial capital investment (membership fee or share, common stock, preferred share/stock or investment share, etc.), and capital obtained through operation (for example, retained patronage refunds).
-Correspondingly, there exist patron-members and investor-members in cooperatives.
-Debt capital means borrowing funds from external sources including non-member investors and the investing public (who may invest capital in the co-operative to earn dividends), and loans from such lending agencies as a co-operative bank or a commercial bank.
+Correspondingly, there exist patron-members and investormembers in co-operatives.
+Debt capital means borrowing funds from external sources including non-member investors and the investing public (who may invest capital in the co-operative to earn dividends), and loans from such lending agencies as a cooperative bank or a commercial bank.
 They are therefore non-member investors or creditors.
-In most cases, a successful co-operative adapts a judicious mix of equity and debt capital which will make it possible for the co-operative to meet its present goals and objectives and those that might be anticipated (McBride, 1986: 169).
+In most cases, a successful co-operative adapts a judicious mix of equity and debt capital which will make it possible for the co-operative to meet its present goals and objectives and those that might be anticipated (McBride, 1986, p.
+169).
 Yet in pursuing the initial capital for a newly organized co-operative, share capital from the members is considered as the most important financial source for starting its operation.
 Moreover, some studies show that co-operatives raise new debt mainly in the form of short-term borrowing, and co-operatives may have difficulty borrowing long-term debt due to the fact that commercial banks are uncomfortable with the "unorthodox" ownership structure (Lerman and Parliament, 1993), and the dynamic nature of co-operative equity associated with various retention and redemption plans (Cobia and Brewer, 1989).